wallyatgithub/h2loadrunner/README.md

         return request_headers_to_send, request_payload_to_send
     end

-  Among the 4 input arguments, response_header, and response_payload, are the headers and body of the response message; the response message is to the last request; the last request is the request prior to the current request (being worked on) within the "scenarios" section;
+  Among the 4 input arguments, response_header, and response_payload, are the headers and body of the response message; the response message is to the last request; the last request is the request prior to the current request (being worked on) within the "scenario" section;

   request_headers_to_send, and request_payload_to_send, are the headers and message body of the current request; they are generated from path, method, payload, and additonalHeaders fields.

   The lua function make_request can do whatever it wants, with the available information (all content of last response, all content of current request so far), and make necessary update to the current request headers and payload, and return the modified.

-  For example, the "scenarios" section has 5 requests defined, and the 3rd request has a valid Lua function make_request, then when this make_request function is executed, it will have acess to not only the template of the 3rd request (built with the input of each Json fields of the request), but also the full content of the 2nd response.
+  For example, the "scenario" section has 5 requests defined, and the 3rd request has a valid Lua function make_request, then when this make_request function is executed, it will have acess to not only the template of the 3rd request (built with the input of each Json fields of the request), but also the full content of the 2nd response.

   To summarize: with Lua script and the information made available to the Lua script, theoretically, h2loadrunner can generate whatever request needed.